 Symptoms may vary from slight discomfort to quite ill based on severity.

 Diagnosis of Hypotension

-There is a standard device, sphygmomanometer, to measure pressure.
+There is a standard device, a sphygmomanometer, to measure pressure.
 A cuff is wrapped around the upper arm and the cuff is inflated.
 Here, the inflated cuff restricts the flow of blood and a manometer measures the pressure.

 Another type of sphygmomanometer is a digital one.
 There are electrical sensors to measure the pressure.